Continuity properties for Born-Jordan operators with symbols in H\"ormander classes and modulation spaces

 \section{Introduction}

 A fundamental question in quantum mechanics concerns quantization.
 That is, finding rules which takes observables $a$ in classical mechanics into corresponding observables $T_a$ in quantum mechanics.
-Usually $a$ is a function of the location $x\in \rr d$ and the momentum $\xi \in \rr d$, and $T_a$ is a linear operator which acts between suitable Hilbert spaces of functions on $\rr d$.
+Usually $a$ is a function of the location $x\in \rr d$ (the configuration variable) and the momentum $\xi \in \rr d$, and $T_a$ is a linear operator which acts between suitable Hilbert spaces of functions on $\rr d$.